 This method obviously doesn't scale, that's why the preferred alternative is to use an Input Method Editor.
-On POSIX systems (Linux distributions, BSD variants and MacOS X), you can use uim to support LATEX-style edition and, if using X Windows, you can also use the XCompose method (XIM).
-How to use uim is documented below.
+On POSIX systems (Linux distros, BSD variants and MacOS X), you can use uim version 1.6 or later which provides a LATEX-style input method.